Top 10 Legal Considerations for Starting a Winery in the U.S.

 4. Verify Accurate State Filings: Ensure all business ownership information filed with the state is up-to-date and accurate.

-5. Secure a Bond: If you determine that your proposed winery is required to hold a bond with respect to its federal TTB basic permit, secure a bond for federal excise taxes on wine production, required for both federal and state winery permits.
+5. Secure a Bond: If you determine that your proposed winery is required to hold a bond with respect to its federal Alcohol and Tobacco Tax and Trade Bureau (“TTB“) basic permit, secure a bond for federal excise taxes on wine production, required for both federal and state winery permits.

 6. Draft and File the Federal TTB Winery Permit Application: This detailed process takes time, especially if you are a first-time applicant.
 Through years of filing hundreds of applications and amendments, Lindsey Zahn P.C. can help streamline the process for first-time and returning applicants.